Harima, Hyōgo

 Harima (播磨町, Harima-chō) is a town located in Kako District, Hyōgo Prefecture, Japan.
-As of 1 May 2022, the town had an estimated population of 34,735 in 15410 households and a population density of 3800 persons per km².
+As of 1 May 2022, the town had an estimated population of 34,735 in 15410 households and a population density of 3800 persons per km^{2}.
 The total area of the town is 9.13 sqkm.
 The town is named after Harima Province, one of the old provinces of Japan.
 The town flower is the chrysanthemum.

 Geography

 Harima is located in the southeastern part of the Harima district in Hyōgo prefecture, in the Kisegawa River basin south of the Innanno plateau.
 The south borders the Seto Inland Sea, and there are two man-made island, Niijima and Higashiniijima which form approximately 30% of the town area.